opencadc/vostools/vofs/README.rst

 DOCUMENTATION
 =============

-vos is a set of python modules and scripts that ease access to VOSpace.
+vosfs is a python module that allows a VOSpace service to be used as a file system.

-The default installation of vos is tuned for accessing the VOSpace provided by the `Canadian Advanced Network For Astronomical Research <http://www.canfar.net/>`__ (CANFAR)
+The default installation of vosfs is tuned for accessing the VOSpace provided by the `Canadian Advanced Network For Astronomical Research <http://www.canfar.net/>`__ (CANFAR)